BlackGlory/extra-promise/README.md

 `function cascadify<T extends object>(target: T): Cascadify<T>`

-Use the decorator `cascadable` to mark the cascadable methods (the return value is `PromiseLike<this>`), transform the instance into a cascadify instance, and end with the non-cascadable member.
+Use the decorator `Cascadable` to mark the cascadable methods (the return value is `PromiseLike<this>`), transform the instance into a cascadify instance, and end with the non-cascadable member.

 ```ts
 class Adder {